 A multiple choice poll lets you define a set of fixed choices that participants can choose from.
 Results can be displayed in a graph.
 An example of a multiple choice poll might be, "How many people are on Facebook?" with options like "500+ million", "100+ million", and "Less than 100 million".

 You can display your audience's answers in real time on a projector for everyone to see, or just on a laptop in front of the presenter.
-Some polls are not used in live-event settings (for example, radio, print, or long-term exhibition voting), so a live display of results isn't that relevant.
+Some polls are not used in live-event settings (for example, radio, print, or long-term exhibition polls), so a live display of results isn't that relevant.

 Note that we're not yet a full-featured web survey tool.
 We recommend Google Forms or Wufoo if we're missing something you need.
 Our core strength is live audiences, real-time speed, and visualizations.